Jobs & Internships

 How to apply:

-Applicants should submit a resume and a cover letter describing their research and data analysis experience using this form by June 12.
-Applications will be reviewed on a rolling basis.
+Applicants should submit a resume and a cover letter describing how your background in nonprofit leadership, fundraising, operations, or strategy has prepared you for this role.
+Please apply using this online form.
+Applications will be reviewed on a rolling basis until September 25, 2025.
 If you experience any challenges submitting this form or have other questions about this role, please reach out to info@thinktn.org.

 Internship Program